archmageirvine/joeis/README.md

 Although Java has its own BigInteger class for large integers, this project uses a big integer type based originally on the Lenstra's lip C package.

-Most sequences requiring real number arithmetic are handled using classes based on Hans-J. Boehm's constructible real arithmetic. [http://www.hboehm.info/crcalc/CRCalc.html]  A smaller number of real number based sequences make use of Mikko Tommila's apfloat library [http://www.apfloat.org/apfloat_java/].
+Most sequences requiring real number arithmetic are handled using classes based on Hans-J. Boehm's [constructible real arithmetic](http://www.hboehm.info/crcalc/CRCalc.html).
+A smaller number of real number based sequences make use of Mikko Tommila's [apfloat library](http://www.apfloat.org/apfloat_java/).

 Certain parts of the nauty package for computing automorphism groups of graphs and digraphs were ported to Java.
 Included here by permission (see associated copyright).
-For serious work needing this functionality, I would recommend using the C implementations available from [http://users.cecs.anu.edu.au/~bdm/nauty/].
+For serious work needing this functionality, I would recommend using the C implementations available from [nauty](http://users.cecs.anu.edu.au/~bdm/nauty/).

 Similarly, parts of the plantri package for generating planar graphs were ported to Java.
 Included here by permission (see associated copyright).
-Again canonical implementation is available from [https://users.cecs.anu.edu.au/~bdm/plantri/]
+Again canonical implementation is available from [plantri](https://users.cecs.anu.edu.au/~bdm/plantri/).

-Certain sequences requiring factorizations of large integers are backed by queries to [http://factordb.com].
+Certain sequences requiring factorization of large integers are backed by queries to [factordb.com](http://factordb.com).

-Certain sequences involving counting positions in chess make use of the Chesspresso library by Bernhard Seybold [http://www.chesspresso.org/].
+Certain sequences involving counting positions in chess make use of the [Chesspresso library](http://www.chesspresso.org/) by Bernhard Seybold.

 Testing
 -------